Prof. Isabella van Elferen

 In 2017 Michael founded Acid Grass Records: a student-led collective of music producers.
 The aim of the collective is to collaborate and produce new popular musical works that employ unique recording and post-production techniques.

 Rob is a classically trained musician who originally came to Kingston to further his musical knowledge after an intense year of studying jazz on guitar.
-Having just finished his BMus degree, he is currently producing four projects to be released later in 2017.
+He is also responsible for the maintenance and upkeep of the studio, working to ensure it functions in its fullest capacity; as well as looking after the Visconti interns.

 Ali Miller is a live and studio engineer, performer and songwriter.
 After graduating from Kingston University, he has worked with a variety of performers across London and the South East.